nanostudio-org/nanogallery2/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of your interrogation.

 **CODE PLAYGROUND**
-Please provide a code playround to show/reproduce your issue.
+Please provide a code playground to show/reproduce your issue.
 You may use one of the following Codepen template:
 - HTML markup: https://codepen.io/Kris-B/pen/LyBwvN
 - Javascript: https://codepen.io/Kris-B/pen/mROmKM